Sea Change Thinktank & Network Members

 Email-Member-Supporters & Other Sea Protectors

 Wester Ross Marine Protected Area is 600 square km and has a vast coast so it is not easy to meet up regularly.
 There are many member-supporters who connect via email who also get to give their say, feed in to decision making, share their knowledge, or help us deliver surveys and respond to consultations, and write letters to MSPs.
 Amongst these are fishermen, people involved in tourism, anglers, artists and business people – knowers of the land and sea too.
-They are a vital part of our network along the coastline – amongst these are Michele, Peter, Angelica, Keith, Roderick, Reuben, Fiona, Alistair, Barry, Peter, Gary, Wendy, Veronica.
+They are a vital part of our network along the coastline – amongst these are Michele, Peter, Angelica, Keith, Roderick, Reuben, Adrian, Fiona, Alistair, Barry, Peter, Gary, Wendy, Chris, Veronica, Chris.
 We tend to work by email a lot as things move fast, and it is the easiest way to keep everyone informed, in the loop and able to feed in if they wish.

 There are many others within the community who have helped us over the years with their knowledge and offering of encouragement – too numerous to mention.